FaraboliniMeli/docker-compose-mysql-crud/README.md

 # docker-compose-mysql-crud
 Spring CRUD with MySQL Database and containerized with docker compose

+## How to launch application

+In your terminal, move to root folder of project "SimpleCrud" and run the following command: docker-compose up --build

 ## First time run

 Please verify if the application propertie, in file "application.properties", "spring.jpa.hibernate.ddl-auto" is setted to create